CESP-ExpHer/Gene_Annotation/1_hg19/1_Analyzing/README.md

 ## Comparing the Files
 ### PE and NCBI
-First, we compared the file in the server with NCBI file:
+First, we compared the file in the server with the NCBI file:
 <br></br>
 <kbd> <img src="0_Images/Slide43.PNG"/> </kbd>
 <br></br>